VentGrey/Epitaph/README.md

 `leftwm-theme install "Epitaph"`

 **BUT** bear in mind that this won't work as expected since it is not possible to make "post-install hooks" in `leftwm-theme`, you'll have to do extra-work by yourself.
+Also it will install an older version of epitaph, I recommend you to install this theme manually until their PR #292 is up and running.

 ### Manual Installation (If you want the latest git commit)